bjchavez/nvim/README.md

 | N         | `gh`             | Show float definition                |
 | N         | `leader` + `n`   | Go to next diagnostic                |
 | N         | `leader` + `m`   | Go to previous diagnostic            |

-## FAQ

-- **Why does my configuration look different?**

-  I update my neovim configuration daily.
-I change the themes and keymaps, but I will do my best to write a good documentation.

-- **Can I copy code for personal use?**

-  Yes of course.
-That's the goal.
-Luck 😉

 ## License